-- 1) The probe connector in the back panel is used for the temperature controller probe. - 2) The stirrer power is provided for the stirring motor. - 3) The system fuses (internal). - 4) The power cord.

-- 5) A drain valve is provided for ease of removing the fluid media from the bath.
+- 1. The probe connector in the back panel is used for the temperature controller probe. - 2.
+The stirrer power is provided for the stirring motor. - 3.
+The power cord - 4.
+A drain valve is provided for ease of removing the fluid media from the bath.
 Always use a container of adequate size to hold the FULL LOAD of fluid.
 Some oils are more easily drained at higher temperatures.
-(See caution note in next section.) - 6) The serial number is located on the right side of the back panel.
-When contacting an Authorized Service Center, use the serial number and model number. - 7) If the bath is supplied with a serial RS-232 interface, the interface cable attaches to the back of the bath at the connector labeled "RS-232". - 8) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable attaches to the back of the bath at the connector labeled "IEEE-488".
+(See caution note in next section.) - 5.
+The serial number is located on the upper right corner of the back panel.
+The series is also stamped on this panel.
+When consulting with an Authorized Service Center, use the model number and the serial number. - 6.
+If the bath is supplied with a serial RS-232 interface, the interface cable is attached to the back of the bath at the connector labeled "Serial Port". - 7.
+If the bath is supplied with a GPIB IEEE-488 interface, the interface cable is attached to the back of the bath at the connector labeled "IEEE". - 8.
+The mains out of range indicator is on (red) when the line voltage is low.
+See the Warnings in the Safety Information section for details.